openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/node_labels_rn.rst

 Custom labels for nodes
 +++++++++++++++++++++++

-You can now add custom labels to nodes in Fuel Web UI so that it is easier to tell them apart.
+You can now add custom defined key pair labels (ex.
+Rack : 1) to nodes to help identify nodes or groups of nodes by custom characteristics.

 See :ref:`add-nodes-ug`.